react-native-folks/bootstrapper-react-native/README.md

 - [Reactotron](https://github.com/infinitered/reactotron)
 - [TypeScript](https://www.typescriptlang.org/)

-### Bootstrap Kick off
+### Kick off manually

-For bootstraping your own project using the template generator script you'll need to follow these steps:
+For kick off your own project using the template generator script you'll need to follow these steps:

 1. Run `yarn install`.
 2. run `yo rootPath/generators/app/index.js` you'll need [Yeoman](https://yeoman.io/learning/index.html) installed for this.
 Also, the argument `-v` can be used for logging.